Talking about Zendesk, everyone’s first question centers around pricing, so let’s follow the money.

 An agent is what we call anyone who logs into a Zendesk product.
 Each rep, admin, or manager needs their own agent license.

 Let us make it simpler for you: A Zendesk support agent is someone who handles support requests.
-“Handle” means he/she responds to customers and deals with tickets (creating, opening, moving, etc.).
+“Handle” means they respond to customers and deals with tickets (creating, opening, moving, etc.).

 With Zendesk pricing, every additional agent (or seat) leads to more money to spend every month if your business is growing.